 The Public Trustee was given the job of executing Bud’s last Will and Testament which consisted of the General Store at Yerranderie, valued at one thousand pounds and stock valued at two thousand pounds, four blocks of land at Fairfield, New south Wales valued at £190 ($380), a War Loan valued at £500 ($1,000), and fixed deposit at the Camden Bank of New South Wales, and £200 ($400) at the Commercial Bank, Sydney.
 In addition to this Bud collected rent of £1/7/- ($3.40) and £6 ($12) per week from four houses at Yerranderie.
 For some reason these houses were not included in Bud’s last Will and Testament.
 After approximately twenty years that Bud spent in Australia he became a very successful businessman.

 As a tribute to his good works at the Camden Hospital, New South Wales, Bud was given life membership and a plaque was erected at the hospital in his honour.
 The plaque was removed at a later date and misplaced when renovations where carried out at the hospital.
-A second plaque will be unveiled at the Camden Hospital in Bud’s honour later in 2014.
+Thank you to the recent campaign by Baljinder Singh Nanda to have Bud’s Plaque reinstated a second plaque will be unveiled at the Camden Hospital in Bud’s honour later in 2014.

 Online Book: Bud Singh A Pioneer by Len Kenna & Crystal Jordan